How to Get Your First Pistol Squat

 The single leg squat (a.k.a. pistol squat) is a challenging, advanced movement that requires single-leg strength, stability, mobility, balance, and motor control.
 If you are looking to get your first pistol, or just want to continue getting better at them, here is a series of exercises that will help you progress toward getting that Instagram-worthy, deep pistol squat.

 Martin Mancero is an ACSM certified personal trainer, ActiveLife Immersion Graduate and online coach.
-Sebastian Subia is also an ACSM certified personal trainer, as well as an ISSA certified strength and conditioning coach, CF-L1, CF Gymnastics, and online coach.
-In this article, they’ll teach you the benefits of the pistol squat and guide you through tests you should be able to clear before you nail your first pistol
+Sebastian Subia is also an ACSM certified personal trainer, as well as an ISSA certified S&C coach, CF-L1, and CF Gymnastics.

 The pistol squat is a multi-joint exercise that involves several different muscle groups, but your quads, glutes, and core are the key ones.
 This exercise requires not only a great amount of strength, but also a high level of stability, balance, and mobility.
 Pistols are used by athletes around the world as part of their training and in competitions.